tracyhyq/music/README.md

-# sea-music
+# music use seajs

 ---

-A nice CMD module.
+A nice music demo with seajs and spm.

 ---